Last Updated on July 23, 2022 by Jim Ferri

 However, you don’t need to go on a cruise to see them.
-Each is easily reached via rental car on a day trip from Munich.
+You can easily reach each by rental car on a day road trip from Munich.
 Although you can also reach them by train, it’s best to see them by car.
 Then you’ll have more leeway to stop in other little tantalizing places you’ll pass along the way.

 Passau (2-Hour Drive from Munich)

 Passau is a postcard-perfect, little Bavarian city with a beautiful old town that appears so Italianate in style.